CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

        any inconsistencies, a solution has been found and we're done!

-The devil in the detail, which makes this algorithm better than a simple brute-force "try everything until something works" approach, is "try a new variable+value _which satisfy the constraints given this assignment_".
+The devil in the detail, which makes this algorithm better than a simple brute-force "try everything until something works" approach, is the second half of step 2: "try a new variable+value _which satisfy the constraints given this assignment_".
 When trying a value, we "forward check" all the other variables with respect to the constraints and the hypothetical assignment.
 This saves us from trying sub-trees that involve values which we know are invalid in the current attempt.

 Steps 2 and 3 above are called the left and right branches respectively, hence "2-way branching".

-## Arcs
+### Arcs

 "Arcs" are just constraints terminology for "directional constraints".
 When talking about constraints between two variables, it can be useful to specify "v1